atata-framework/atata-webdriversetup/README.md

 **Atata.WebDriverSetup** is a .NET library that sets up browser drivers for Selenium WebDriver, e.g. `chromedriver`, `geckodriver`, etc.
-It provides functionality similar to Java `WebDriverManager`.
+Basically, it provides functionality similar to Java `WebDriverManager`.

+Sets up drivers for browsers: Chrome, Firefox, Edge, Internet Explorer and Opera.
+Supports Windows, Linux and MacOS platforms.
+After a driver is set up, adds the driver path to environment variables, which can be consumed by WebDriver.

 Targets .NET Standard 2.0.

-Supports driver setup for browsers: Chrome, Firefox, Edge, Internet Explorer and Opera.

 ## Table of Contents